 The only way to get Okna windows in Wisconsin is to go through AHT.
 I talked with the Okna sales department and apparently AHT has exclusive territory to sell the Okna brand in Wisconsin.
 They only sell the Okna 800 series composite windows and the quote was $32,300.

 My final quote was for the Lindsay company Lexington brand window.
-Triple pane, (except the largest picture window double pane), triple glazed LoE 366, Argon filled and either the Air Leakage or U-factor of 0.17.
+Triple pane windows, (except the largest picture window double pane), triple glazed LoE 366, Argon filled and either the Air Leakage or U-factor of 0.17.
 The quoted price is $17,200.
 Lindsay does have a "NFRC Certified" sticker for their windows but I am not able to find them on the NFRC Website.

 I actually signed a contract for these windows last night, May 30, 2017.
 I have 3 business days to cancel the project, which is Friday June 2, 2017, and I am hoping to hear back from you.
 If the Walsh 6000 series window with metal spacers is very comparable to the Lindsay Lexington window with non-metallic spacers I would go with the Walsh.
 If the Lexington is way better than the Walsh, I will stay with the Lexington.